jconorgrogan/Informational-Constructivism/README.md

 → **Conclusion:** Any representable system with finite resources is forced into a middle state:
 latent distinctions exist, but none have yet been registered.

 ---

-## Core Logic Flow

-### 1. **Latent contrasts exist, none registered**

-The state “no distinctions have been registered” is itself a distinction — it must differ from a state in which one contrast is registered.
-To represent that difference requires a bit.
-**Therefore:** At least one contrast must be registered.
-→ This is **F0** (Registered Contrast).

----